Answer · NinjaTrader 8

 Detection alone is not the answer.
 The trader on a tilt-adjacent pace shift typically already knows they are trading too much; awareness is rarely the missing input.
 What is missing is structural friction between the impulse and the order.

 Meridian Guard provides that friction.
-Six trigger types — including PSI Below, Consecutive Losses, Session P&L Below, Session Time Over — pair with five response levels: Alert (a quiet notification), Acknowledge (a typed phrase the trader has to enter before continuing), Countdown (a forced waiting period), Risk Alert Mode (every entry requires active confirmation), and Disconnect (the broker connection is terminated).
+Its six trigger types cover the same hard limits a conventional risk tool enforces — Consecutive Losses, Session P&L Below, Unrealized P&L Below, Single Trade Loss, Session Time Over — and add the behavioral trigger none of them have, PSI Below.
+Each pairs with five response levels on NinjaTrader 8 (six tiers in Guard v2 on the standalone apps): Notify (a quiet notification), Risk Alert (a persistent, non-blocking banner), Acknowledge (a typed phrase the trader enters, with an optional countdown, before continuing), Trading Pause (new entries blocked by cancelling orders), and Disconnect (the broker connection is terminated).
 The trader pre-commits to a pairing when they are calm.
 Guard enforces it when they are not.

-For overtrading specifically, the most common configurations are: PSI Below with the Countdown response level (a 5–15 minute mandatory pause once composite PSI drops into the caution zone), or Session Time Over with the Disconnect response level (the broker connection is terminated after the trader's pre-declared session duration ends, regardless of P&L state).
+For overtrading specifically, the most common configurations are: PSI Below with the Acknowledge response level and its mandatory countdown enabled (a 5–15 minute mandatory pause once composite PSI drops into the caution zone), or Session Time Over with the Disconnect response level (the broker connection is terminated after the trader's pre-declared session duration ends, regardless of P&L state).

 Why a static "max trades" cap underperforms